Troubleshooting backup failures on Azure virtual machines

 - Install the latest version of the agent from the distribution repository.
 For details on the package name, see the Linux Agent repository.

-- For VMs created by using the classic deployment model, use this blog to update the VM property and verify that the agent is installed.
+- For VMs created by using the classic deployment model, update the VM property and verify that the agent is installed.
 This step isn't required for Resource Manager virtual machines.

 Update the VM Agent